LoginRadius/html5-sdk/README.md

 <h6 id="OneTouchLoginOTPVerification-put-"> One Touch OTP Verification (PUT)</h6>
- This API is used to verify the otp for One Touch Login.
+ This API is used to verify the OTP for One Touch Login.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/one-touch-login/one-touch-otp-verification/)